rylnd/query_hilite/README.md

 See Highlighter.java or below for notes/rants.

 ## Usage ##

-BUILD OPTIONS:
+### BUILD OPTIONS:

-ant:
+Run these from the root project directory (containing build.xml):

-		 compile - compiles!
+	  `ant compile` - compiles!

-		 run - runs whatever's in Highlighter's main() test - runs through tests in Tests (uses JUnit)
+	  `ant run` - runs whatever's in Highlighter's main()

+	  `ant test` - runs through tests in Tests (uses JUnit)

-		      - output (upon failure) will be in .txt in base dir clean - removes everything in bin/ and the dir itself
+	  		     - output (upon failure) will be in .txt in base dir

-###  NOTES

-CODE TEST, SUMMER 2010 BY RYLAND HERRICK
+	  `ant clean` - removes everything in bin/ and the dir itself

+## Notes

-### SEARCH ASSUMPTIONS:
+### SEARCH ASSUMPTIONS

--using ASCII alphabet
+- using ASCII alphabet
--ignoring:
+- ignoring:
   - punctuation
   - capitalization
   - excess whitespace (including the returned snippet)

 ### OVERVIEW